ExtendRealityLtd/VRTK/README.md

 in the scene `Examples/007_CameraRig_HeightAdjustTeleport`.
 The scene has a collection of varying height objects that the player can either walk up and down or use the laser pointer to climb on top of them.

+Another example can be viewed in the scene `Examples/010_CameraRig_TerrainTeleporting` which shows how the teleportation of a player can also traverse terrain colliders.

 #### Interactable Object (SteamVR_InteractableObject)